LiveOakLabs/terraform-provider-readme/docs/data-sources/api_specifications.md

 ### Optional

 - `filter` (Attributes) Filter API specifications by the specified criteria.
 Ommitting this attribute will return all API specifications.
 All category filters are 'OR' filters except `has_category`, which works as an 'AND' filter with the other category filters. (see [below for nested schema](#nestedatt--filter))
+- `sort_by` (String) Sort the returned API specifications by the specified key.Valid values are `title` or `last_synced`.
+If unset, API specifications are in the order they were returned by the API.

 ### Read-Only